-Define the resources you need to make your email program happen.
+Define the resources you need to make your email marketing campaign happen.
 Think of people (e.g. email marketing specialist, graphic designer, content specialist) and tools (email marketing platform, project management tool, etc.) that will help you plan and execute your strategy.

 Metrics and KPIs